I beg to move,

 So I ask him: when Mohammed Saleem was murdered in 2013 in an Islamophobic terrorist attack, where was his freedom?
 Where was his right to life?
 Where was the national response from the Government?
 Where were the advisers forming a definition of Islamophobia?

 When Mushin Ahmed, an 81-year-old grandfather from Rotherham, was murdered in 2015 in an Islamophobic terrorist attack, where was the Government response to his murder?
 In fact, never mind the Government not forming any sort of strategy to tackle Islamophobia: after his right to life was denied—after the duty to protect a Muslim grandfather was failed—where was the Government statement?
 Where was the Cobra meeting?
-Why wasn’t there a taskforce?
+Why was there no taskforce?
 Why have this Government failed to act while Islamophobia has continued to rise and rise and rise?
 It then took the third far-right Islamophobic attack, the mowing down of Makram Ali outside Finsbury park in Ramadan 2017, for the Government to finally acknowledge that this was terrorism.

 I make no apologies for my emotions today.
 It has only been two months since we saw the deadly attacks in Christchurch, where over 50 Muslims were murdered at their place of worship.
 I do not want to personalise this debate, but I think it is important to give examples to illustrate the problem.
 These are just a handful of comments directed towards me—the ones I could read without crying.
 Beyond that, Muslims receive such abuse every single day as they go about their lives: “String her up”; “I will do time for you”; “I hope you see your children dead in your arms”; and “You don’t deserve life...You are pure evil and your clock is ticking.”